tinzzyli/traffic/README.md

 # This is a traffic pipeline project code.
-The correct code was stored in `traffic`.
+The correct code is stored in [lifang535/traffic](https://github.com/lifang535/traffic/tree/master).

 Mainly including **VideoToFrame, ObjectDetection, LicenseRecognition, PersonRecognition, and FrameToVideo.**